 In addition to allergens, which can exacerbate the symptoms of asthma and allergies, older pillows can also lead to more severe health issues, including back or neck pain, headaches and even acne.

 Old, lumpy and misshapen pillows can lead to back and neck conditions including pain and stiffness.
 For the best night’s sleep, your pillow should provide proper neck support, allowing for neutral alignment during sleep.
 Lack of pillow support can cause stress to your neck and spine, leading to greater issues over time.
-A pillow that is too high or firm can prevent your neck from relaxing during sleep, and a pillow that is too flat can cause additional strain
+A pillow that is too high or firm can prevent your neck from relaxing during sleep, and a pillow that is too flat can cause additional strain. - Headaches and migraines:

 Over time, skin cells, facial oils, and hair and skin products can build up on your pillows.
 Without proper precautions, including regular washing and replacing of your pillows, these can cause blockages and infections on your skin that can lead to irritation and acne.
 Replacing your pillows at least every one to two years, and regularly washing pillows and cases is a good way to lower your chance of clogged pores and infection.